-- Make sure that a host-bound bridge/VLAN is local to each switch.
+- Make sure that a host-bound bridge or VLAN is local to each switch.

-- Connect leaf switches with redistribute neighbor enabled directly to the hosts.
+- Connect the leafs with redistribute neighbor directly to the hosts.

-- Make sure that IP addressing is non-overlapping, as the host IP addresses are directly advertised into the routed fabric.
+- Make sure that IP addresses do not overlap, as the host IP addresses are directly advertised into the routed fabric.

 - Run redistribute neighbor on Linux-based hosts.
-NVIDIA has not actively tested other host operating systems.
+NVIDIA does not test other host operating systems.

 Redistribute neighbor works as follows:

-- The leaf/ToR switches learn about connected hosts when the host sends an ARP request or ARP reply.
+- The leaf or ToR switches learn about connected hosts when the host sends an ARP request or ARP reply.

-rdnbrd, monitors the kernel neighbor table and creates a /32 route for each neighbor entry.
-This /32 route is created in kernel table 10.
+rdnbrd) monitors the kernel neighbor table and creates a /32 route for each neighbor entry.
+This /32 route is in kernel table 10.

-- FRRouting is configured to import routes from kernel table 10.
+- FRRouting imports routes from kernel table 10.

-- A route-map controls which routes from table 10 are imported.
+- A route map controls which routes to import from table 10.

-- In FRRouting these routes are imported as table routes.
+- FRR imports these routes as table routes.

-- BGP, OSPF and so on, are then configured to redistribute the table 10 routes.
+- You configure BGP or OSPF to redistribute the table 10 routes.

-The following example configuration is based on the following topology.
+The following example configuration uses the following topology.

 Configure the Leafs

-/etc/network/interfacesfile to configure the host facing ports, using the same IP address on both host-facing interfaces as well as a /32 prefix.
-In this case, swp1 and swp2 are configured as they are the ports facing server01 and server02:
+/etc/network/interfacesfile to configure the same IP address with a /32 prefix on both interfaces that face the host.
+In this example, swp1 and swp2 face server01 and server02:

 cumulus@leaf01:~$ sudo nano /etc/network/interfaces auto lo iface lo inet loopback address 10.0.0.1/32 auto swp1 iface swp1 address 10.0.0.1/32 auto swp2 iface swp2 address 10.0.0.1/32 ...